davey4/petsagram/README.md

 * Users will be able to follow other users.
 * Users will be able to create posts.
 * Users will be able to like and comment on posts.
+* Users will be able to see notifications.

 ***